 A lightning-fast wide receiver whose game-changing speed and clutch performances defined a decade of Washington football with explosive plays.

-Santana Moss carried the electrifying legacy of the University of Miami's 'The U' straight into the NFL, a compact receiver whose blistering speed made him a constant deep threat.
-Drafted by the New York Jets, he showed flashes of brilliance but truly became a star after being traded to Washington in 2005.
-It was there that he authored his signature moment: on a Monday night in Dallas, Moss caught two long touchdown passes in the final minutes to snatch a victory, instantly cementing his place in franchise lore.
+Santana Moss caught two long touchdown passes in the final minutes on a Monday night in Dallas in 2005 to snatch a victory for Washington, securing a place in franchise lore.
+Drafted by the New York Jets in 2001 out of the University of Miami, he showed flashes of brilliance but truly became a star after the trade to Washington.
 For ten seasons, he was the most dangerous weapon in often-struggling offenses, consistently producing big numbers despite frequent changes at quarterback.
-While he never possessed the prototypical size of a number-one receiver, his precise route-running, reliable hands, and explosive after-the-catch ability made him a defensive coordinator's nightmare and a fan favorite for his ability to turn any play into a touchdown.
+He never possessed the prototypical size of a number-one receiver, but his precise route-running, reliable hands, and explosive after-the-catch ability made him a defensive coordinator's nightmare and a fan favorite.

 1965–1980